cu-csci-1300-intro-programming/spring-2025-web/docs/_posts/2025-02-15-Week-6-Project-1-And-Midterm-1.markdown

     2. Calculate the best similarity between two sequences of either equal or unequal length
     3. Identify mutations
     4. Transcribe DNA to RNA
-    5. Find the complement of a DNA sequence
+    5. Find the reverse complement of a DNA sequence
-    6. Extract reading frames
+    6. Extract coding frames
     7. Exit